How to Think Like a School Entrepreneur (4 Key Principles)

 You have far too much to do, even if you work twelve-hour days.

-So, a successful school administrator does require great leadership and high-grade managerial skills.
+So, a successful school administrator requires strong leadership skills as well as managerial agility.

 You must be great at communicating; you must uphold the principles of honesty and integrity to the highest degree, you must be self-confident, resilient and show positivity in the face of adversity.
 Finally, you must, of course, demonstrate an unwavering commitment to your school's cause, your institution's shared vision.